Lost-Outpost/Telsera/HELP.md

 7. Something in the list already does what that mod does.
 8. The list author doesn't like the mod.
 9. It would require too much work to add for not enough benefit.

+## My field of view is now super zoomed in after an OStim scene.
+How do I fix it?

+Open the console via <kbd>'</kbd> to bring up Skyrim's console.
+Type the following into the console <kbd>fov 90</kbd> and you will be set! press <kbd>'</kbd> again to close the console.